 What is an APN?

-Think of an Access Point Name, or APN, as a doorway that allows a connection to the internet through a carrier network.
+Think of an Access Point Name, or APN, as a doorway that allows a connection to the internet through a cellular network.
 It can also help separate traffic from other networks.
-The APN defines what type of network access a device has as well as certain security measures.
+The APN defines the set of connectivity rules a device has as well as certain security measures.
 All cellular connected devices utilize an APN of some kind.